 Interventions and expected outcomes for a student with a EHC plan will be clearly set out and progress reviewed each term.
 An EHC plan should be maintained by the LA from birth until age 19-25.
 Each EHC plan will be unique, focusing on the individual personality and requirements of the child.
 The EHC plan enables the school to access funding to provide provision over and above the school’s resources.

-To see our most recent Annual Report, please click here.
+To see our most recent Information Report, please click here.

 The individual needs of all students must be met to ensure they are able to achieve their potential, particularly where they cannot fully access the curriculum without support.
 There may be a variety of reasons why a student is not achieving at school and, through mentoring or just by providing a safe environment, many anxieties can be shared and reduced.
 We believe that regular and open communication between home and school is a vital part of supporting students effectively.